OUETL/OVAL/README.md

 ## Instructions for Multiplayer Sessions
 Up to 100 users can inhabit the same VR space, import any 3D model on the fly, and analyze 3D models with built-in tools.
 To set up a multiplayer session, each user will need to ensure that the room name on their OVAL session matches with all other users they would like to work with in the same VR space.

-### Room Ownership
-The first user to “enter” a room by beginning a session and loading a model will be in control of the room.
-This user will control the following functions:
-Model Loading
-Model Scaling and rotation
-Model tour function
-Ship visibility
-Skybox background choice
-Light functions (X, Y, Z axis control of light source and intensity)

 ### Voice Chat
 When you enter into a room with another user, voice chat is automatically enabled.
 If you aren’t hearing the other person, check your sound source in windows.
 Make sure the sound is being pushed to the Rift Headphones and that it is turned up.